Promise David: Union SG

 In July 2024, David signed with Union SG of the Belgian Pro League, on a three-year contract with an option of a further year.
 He debuted with them as a substitute during the 2024 Belgian Super Cup on July 20, where the club would be eventual 2–1 victors over Club Brugge.

 David scored his first goal for his new club on August 10 in a 4–3 away defeat against Westerlo.
 He concluded the 2024–25 season with 19 goals, including a brace in a 3–1 victory over Gent on the final matchday of the champions' play-offs, securing his club's first league title in 90 years.

-On 17 June 2025, David signed a new contract with Union Saint-Gilloise, extending his stay with the club until 2029.
+On June 17, 2025, David signed a new contract with Union Saint-Gilloise, extending his stay with the club until 2029.

+Loan to Brighton

+On 18 August 2026, David joined Premier League club Brighton & Hove Albion on a season-long loan, with an obligation to buy for a proposed fee of £22 million if certain undisclosed criteria were met.

 International career

 Youth

-David was born in Canada to Nigerian parents.
 In October 2022, he was called up to the Nigeria U23s for a set of 2023 U-23 Africa Cup of Nations qualification matches against the Tanzania U23s.
 He debuted with the Nigeria U23s, a 1–1 tie in the first leg with Tanzania U23 on October 22, 2022.

 Senior

 In January 2025, after inquiries from the Nigerian Football Federation, David stated that he was focused on playing for his country of birth, Canada, at senior level.

 On February 21, 2025, David's request to switch allegiance to Canada was approved by FIFA.
 On March 12, 2025, he received his first senior call-up to the Canada national team for the 2025 CONCACAF Nations League Finals.
 He made his international debut on June 7, 2025, also scoring his first goal for Canada in a 4–2 friendly victory against Ukraine during the 2025 Canadian Shield.
+The next month in July, David was named to the squad for the 2025 CONCACAF Gold Cup.

+In February 2026 David suffered a hip injury with his club side which put his World Cup ambitions in jeopardy, but on May 29 he was named to the 26-man squad for the FIFA World Cup, which Canada co-hosted with Mexico and the United States, having recovered sufficiently.
+On June 12, 2026, David made his FIFA World Cup debut in Canada's opening group-stage match against Bosnia and Herzegovina in Toronto.
+He came on as a second-half substitute and provided the assist for Cyle Larin's equalizing goal in a 1–1 draw; the result earned Canada its first-ever point at the FIFA World Cup.
+In Canada's final group match on June 24, he scored in a 2–1 defeat against Switzerland, which saw them finish as runners-up in Group B; Canada advanced to the knock-out stages of the World Cup for the first time in its history.